luispuerto/MarkdownPreview/docs/src/markdown/extras.md

 When using Python Markdown (the `markdown` parser), it is recommended to use something like the extension [`pymdownx.arithmatex`][arithmatex] as it ensures that math notation is preserved in the Markdown conversion process.

 In this example, we will try to show a generalized approach that should work when using Python Markdown with Arithmatex.
-Arithmatex will be configued in a generalized way that could potentially be used with libraries like MathJax or KaTeX, but only a MathJax configuration is provided by default.
-It is left to the user to figure out a configuration that works for KaTex and other potential, alternate libraries.
-There are other non-generalized approaches we could use, but as previously stated, in this example, the output will be a non MathJax specific output via Arithmatex'x "generic" mode.
+Arithmatex will be configured in a generalized way that could potentially be used with libraries like MathJax or KaTeX, but only a MathJax configuration is provided by default.
+It is left to the user to figure out a configuration that works for KaTeX and other potential, alternate libraries.
+There are other non-generalized approaches we could use, but as previously stated, in this example, the output will be a non MathJax specific output via Arithmatex's "generic" mode.

 Markdown Preview provides a script in `MarkdownPreview/js/math_config.js` that uses MathJax's `tex2jax` plain text scanning.
 It searches for `#!tex $...$`, `#!tex $$...$$`, `#!tex \(...\)`, and `#!tex \[...\]`.
 You can change this to only target what you want by creating your own.